deadpool2794/netflix-gpt/README.md

 - Browse Page
 - Video Banner
 - Custom Hooks for fetching movies and trailers
-- movieSlice to movie data from TMDB API
+- movieSlice for movie data from TMDB API
+- Added MovieList and MovieCard

 #### Features